jcreamer898/advanced-webpack/slides/content/index.md

 ???

 node-sass is a c++ version of sass which is very fast
+You may be thinking, wait... css in JavaScript?

 ---
 class: center, middle